 Information to consider when choosing your controller

-Pyrosales staff are ready to help you with any enquiry you may have.
+Pyrosales staff is ready to help you with any enquiry you may have.
 Our experienced sales engineers will assist you in choosing the correct controller for your application.
 Some consideration should be taken on the following when selecting an appropriate controller:

-- Output type: relay, SSR or analogue for example 4-20mA
+- Output type: relay, SSR, or analogue for example 4-20mA

 - Type of function you require: PID or on/off

-- Any other relevant information: Alarms, ramp/soak, auto tune etc.
+- Any other relevant information: Alarms, ramp/soak, auto-tune etc.